GeoscienceAustralia/Jira-testing/README.md

 FAILED

 Test 28
 Per Test 27.
-Admin on jira can see that taisition name is "Resolve"
+Admin on jira can see that Transition name is "Resolve" SUCCESS

+Test 29
+Test workflow tranistions "Resolved" to "In Progess" with transition "Back-to-In-Progess"